seemueller-io/toak/README.md

 ![toak](https://github.com/seemueller-io/toak/blob/471c2a359e342c0103d2074650afe1f1b2b5f71d/toak.jpg?raw=true)

----

 ## Philosophy
-_Human-first_ technologies for a better future.
+1. _Human-first_ technologies for a better future.
+2. If you don't like the name, you will at least remember it.
 ---

 ## Features